8 Other Things That Happened on July 4

 On July 4, 1930, future Yankees owner George Steinbrenner was born (and presumably fired the doctor immediately).

 On July 4, 1939, Lou Gehrig gave his famous retirement speech at Yankee Stadium after being diagnosed with ALS.
-He tells the crowd that he considers himself "the luckiest man on the face of the earth."
+He tells the crowd that he considers himself “the luckiest man on the face of the Earth.”

 On July 4, 1971, Koko, the sign-language gorilla, was born.
+She lived until June 19, 2018.

 On July 4, 1995, Bob Ross died, and all over the world, Happy Little Trees were a little less happy.

-This list first ran in 2008 and was updated for 2020.
+This list first ran in 2008; it has been updated for 2025.